HW-BiologicallyInspiredComputation/Concrete_ANN_PSO/documentation/W8_3_Online_Training_and_Visualisation.md

 ## 1. Previously

 We have a functionning neural network, with a working PSO algorithm and a Genetic Algorithm to search for the best hyperparameters to give to the PSO.
+We also added a function to get our accuracy metric.

 Now that most of the implementation is done, we need to train a lot.
 In order to do so, we will implement an online training system, that will allow us to launch a training session 24/7 online and monitor the progress through a web interface.
 As we have never done this before and didn't learn it it class, but also this is far from the main focus of this project, we decided to keep it simple and use ChatGPT to help us with this part.